VUB-HYDR/REVUB/README.md

 The first script initialises the data needed for the minimum working example to run (which covers Bui hydropower plant in Ghana, and Buyo hydropower plant in Côte d'Ivoire).
 It reads in several time series from Excel sheets (these time series are themselves the results of external computations, described in the publication).
 These datasets are given in the folder "data" (extract the archive "data.rar").
 The extracted data files should be in the same folder in which this script is located.
 * **B_REVUB_main_code.m**

-The second script runs the REVUB simulation and optimisation.
+The second script runs the actual REVUB model simulation and optimisation.

 * **C_REVUB_plotting.m**.